-With network perimeters becoming more hardened, phishing is an ever-popular way for attackers to gain a foothold into a company network.
+With network perimeters becoming more hardened, the Google Phishing Attack is an ever-popular way for attackers to gain a foothold into a company network.

 VerSprite’s own experience with phishing engagements show us just how effective and easy it is to run successful phishing campaigns on corporate clients.